How many students get a job in tech

 • Unpaid internships.

-4. The maximum estimated period for securing employment is 12 months from the date of the final individual interview exam.
+4. The maximum assessment period for securing employment is 12 months from the date of the final individual interview exam.

-5. Students transferred to the next study group (transfers due to special circumstances, approved by the academic council) are included in the employment statistics for the next study group.
+5. Students transferred to a subsequent cohort (due to extenuating circumstances approved by the Academic Council) are included in the employment statistics of that subsequent cohort.

-7. Partially anonymized personal data is provided in accordance with the Terms and Conditions and the Privacy Policy.
+7. Personal data is handled in a partially anonymized format in accordance with our Terms and Conditions and the Privacy Policy.

-• an email sent from a personal corporate email address (e.g., name@company.com);
+• communication from a corporate email domain (e.g., name@company.com).;

 • etc.